kqceeli/kqceeli.github.io/_pages/about.md

 To date, I have published 40+ journal papers, received 1,500+ citations, achieved an h-index of 23, and authored 5 ESI Highly Cited Papers.

 Looking ahead, I aim to help shape the future of geotechnical engineering through intelligent, uncertainty-aware, and physics-informed approaches, contributing to safer infrastructure, more reliable predictions, and better risk-informed decision-making.

+If you're interested in collaborating or learning more about my research, feel free to contact me!

 ## Research Interests
 - Frozen geomaterials and artificial ground freezing